Insert data from a SQL Server procedure

 GO

-1.2 Example of SQL Server stored procedure to insert data
+2. Create the SQL Server stored procedure to insert data

 First check if the stored procedure already exists in the database and delete it if necessary.
 Secondly, create the stored procedure uspInsertClient to insert two fields passed as parameters, the name and the city, into the customer table.